Princess Elisabeth of Thurn and Taxis (1860–1881)

-Princess Elisabeth of Thurn and Taxis (German: Elisabeth Maria Maximiliana; 28 May 1860 – 7 February 1881) was the Duchess of Braganza and wife of Miguel Januário, Duke of Braganza.
+Princess Elisabeth of Thurn and Taxis (Elisabeth Maria Maximiliana; 28 May 1860 – 7 February 1881) was a German princess who became the Duchess of Braganza through her marriage to Miguel Januário, Duke of Braganza, the Miguelist claimant to the throne of Portugal.
+As a member of the House of Thurn and Taxis, she was the daughter of Maximilian Anton Lamoral, Hereditary Prince of Thurn and Taxis and Duchess Helene in Bavaria, and the niece of Empress Elisabeth of Austria.

 Life

 Elisabeth was a Princess of Thurn and Taxis by birth and married Miguel Januário, Duke of Braganza, the Miguelist claimant to the throne of Portugal from 1866 to 1920.

 Elisabeth was the daughter of Maximilian Anton, Hereditary Prince of Thurn and Taxis and his wife Duchess Helene in Bavaria.